Dmytro Kozatskyi

-Dmytro Oleksandrovych Kozatskyi (Дмитро Олександрович Козацький, call sign – Orest; born 11 November 1995) is a Ukrainian photographer, serviceman, senior soldier, and fighter of the Azov Brigade of the National Guard of Ukraine.
+Dmytro Oleksandrovych Kozatskyi, (Дмитро Олександрович Козацький), also known by his call sign Orest (born 11 November 1995), is a Ukrainian photographer, serviceman, senior soldier, and fighter of the Azov Brigade of the National Guard of Ukraine.
 He was awarded the Medal For Military Service to Ukraine (2022).

 Biography

 Dmytro Kozatskyi was born in Malyn on 11 November 1995.

 In 2014, he left the Rzeszów University of Information Technology and Management (Poland) to become a participant in the Revolution of Dignity.
 He is currently a student at the National University of Ostroh Academy.

 In 2015 he joined the National Guard of Ukraine, and later joined the Azov Battalion.

 Russian invasion of Ukraine (2022)

 Since 2015, he has been a defender of Mariupol in the Donetsk region.
 During the Siege of Mariupol from 1 March 2022, together with other colleagues, he held the defense at the Azovstal plant.

 As the head of the press service of the Azov Regiment, he published 10 photos of wounded colleagues from the field hospital at the plant, which were shared around the world.
 One of the photos, in which the young man falls under the rays of the May sun, falling inside the destroyed premises of the enterprise through a hole pierced by shells, was called "Light will win."

 To the sound of explosions, he sang the song "Stefania" by the Kalush Orchestra, which brought Ukraine victory in the Eurovision 2022 song contest.

 On 20 May 2022, before being taken prisoner, Dmytro Kozatskyi published a post on his Twitter: “Well, that's all.
 Thank you for shelter Azovstal – the place of my death and my life.
 By the way, while I am in captivity, I will leave you photos in the best quality, send them to all journalistic awards and photo contests, if I win something, it will be very nice after the release.
 Thank you all for your support.
 See you.”
 On the same day, the Vice Speaker of the Ukrainian Parliament Olena Kondratyuk stated that the Verkhovna Rada of Ukraine would send photos of Dmytro Kozatskyi to all parliaments of Europe and the world that are on Ukraine's side.
 The film association Babylon'13 published a video of the "Mariupol Fortress.
 The last day in Azovstal", filmed by Dmytro.

 He was released from Russian captivity in late September 2022 when 215 Ukrainian military prisoners were exchanged for Viktor Medvedchuk among others.
 He appeared on Andrea Mitchell Reports, MSNBC on November 2, 2022.